uchicago-dsi/broadbandequity/neighborhood-data/README.md

 + Seattle
 + Washington, D.C.

 More information on how the data was gathered can be found in the "notes" folder of the repository.
+Data sources can be found listed in each city's respective folder.